Parkland Survivor Posts Photo Of ‘Shrapnel-Free Face’ While The District Resists Releasing Surveillance Videos

 — Sam Fuentes (@funkpuncher) May 12, 2018

-Additionally, there was confusion and misinformation given to the public about whether Cruz was part of a district program called the “Promise program.”
+Additionally, there was confusion and misinformation about whether Cruz was part of a district program called the “Promise program.”
 The Promise program is a diversion program for students to attend instead of arresting them for minor offenses.
-Although Runcie vehemently denied previously that Cruz was part of the Promise program, last week the district revealed that Cruz was indeed part of the program due to a charge for vandalism or destruction of property less than $1,000.
+Although Runcie vehemently denied that Cruz was part of the Promise program, last week the district revealed that Cruz was indeed part of the program due to a charge for vandalism or destruction of property less than $1,000.

-For parents of students at Marjory Stoneman Douglas High, it was news to them to hear that not all of the records and information that are being sought by investigators have been provided by the district.
+For parents of students at Marjory Stoneman Douglas High, it was news to them that not all of the information that investigators are seeking has been provided by the district.
 Andrew Pollack, the father of Meadow, who was killed in the shooting, said that “It caught us all off guard…We didn’t believe it.
 It’s past two months now already.”

 In addition to refusing to release surveillance tapes, the district has refused to release documents like emails and notices of intent to sue.
-In regards to the video, the district is arguing that releasing it would “threaten school security by revealing blind spots in the surveillance system.”
+The district is arguing that releasing the footage would “threaten school security by revealing blind spots in the surveillance system.”

 Until the court reaches a decision on how to proceed with the matter, it’s a waiting game for the parents, students, and anyone else that’s closely following the aftermath of the deadly school shooting.